mindspore-lab/mindcv/README.md

 ```

 #### Notes:
-* Mac and Linux are supported.
-Windows is not supported currently.
+* MindCV can be installed on Linux and Mac but not on Windows currently.

 ## Get Started